Chocolate Valentine’s Day Cake

-The one thing we can all agree on is a love and desire for chocolate cake and the enchantment that is experienced when seeing a beautifully decorated cake.
+The one thing we can all agree on is the love and desire for chocolate cake and the enchantment that is experienced when seeing a beautifully decorated butter-cream frosted cake.
 Making ombre roses is quite simple and it gives the effect of a more complicated buttercream rose.
-Simply make your buttercream, divide it into three bowls with more for the lightet color and add varying amounts of buttercream (see below for details).
+Simply make your buttercream, divide it into three bowls with more for the lighter color and add varying amounts of colored gel (see below for details).

 All you need are disposable piping bags and a Wilton® 1M piping tip.
-It is just a matter of making concentric circles one next to each other.
-No doubting yourself - you can do it, be a fearless goddess and try.
-Experiment on a piece of waxed paper first, if you like, but do it!
+It is just a matter of making concentric circles one next to each other, you can do that, be a fearless goddess and try it.
+Experiment on a piece of waxed paper first if you like but do it!
 Your courage will pay off by making all you hold dear feel loved.

 Happy Valentine’s Day to All

 3 cups All Purpose Flour

 1 ½ teaspoons Baking Powder

 1 cup homemade Buttermilk

 1 cup whole Milk plus 1 tablespoon White Vinegar makes homemade buttermilk.
 This makes the cake richer since store bought buttermilk eliminates too much fat content.

 3 Large Eggs lightly whisked

 1 tablespoon Pure Vanilla Extract